-When shortlisting future Dunmanians/your child into our STEAM programmes, we take into consideration their passion and readiness during the DSA (STEAM) selection.
-Upon entering the STEAM Academy, teachers will work closely with future Dunmanians/your child to nurture and mentor them, and this is part of our school's process of nurturing STEAM talents, providing them support in continuous participation in research programmes, competitions and overseas learning journeys.
+When shortlisting future Dunmanians / your child into our STEAM programmes, we take into consideration their passion and readiness during the DSA (STEAM) selection.
+Upon entering the STEAM Collective (CCA), teachers will work closely with your child to nurture and mentor them, and this is part of our school's process of nurturing STEAM talents, providing them support in continuous participation in research programmes, competitions and overseas learning journeys.
 While the exposure overall is guaranteed, participation in specific opportunities be it local or overseas, will again depend on the level of interest, work and learning attitude as well as readiness displayed.
 We will also look at the specialisations that the STEAM talents have as they progress.

-23. Why is it that students who join DSA (STEAM) must be good in both Mathematics and Science when they apply?
+22. Why is it that students who join DSA (STEAM) must be good in both Mathematics and Science when they apply?

-Our DSA (STEAM) talents will be inducted or enrolled in the STEAM Academy @DHS.
-As shared, what makes our STEAM Academy stands out is the inter-disciplinary approach we take to developing our STEAM talents.
-The STEAM Academy provides not only avenues on Math and Science Olympiads and competitions but also provide interdisciplinary avenues in programmes such as YDSP and NRP.
-Increasingly, many research projects and competition focuses require interdisciplinary understanding to have the edge and to excel.
+Our DSA (STEAM) talents will be enrolled in the STEAM Collective.
+What makes our STEAM Collective stands out is the inter-disciplinary approach we take to developing our STEAM talents.
+The DSA STEAM programme provides not only avenues on Math and Science Olympiads and competitions but also provide interdisciplinary avenues in programmes such as engineering and robotics.
+Increasingly, many research projects and competition focuses require an interdisciplinary understanding to have the edge and to excel.
 Many Dunmanians are participating in research programmes as well as engineering and innovation challenges that require them to have strong foundations in Math and Science so as to apply them into authentic situations in areas such as environmental engineering.
-Hence, both Mathematics and Science forms the fundamentals of interdisciplinary STEAM understanding and students good in both will benefit much from our STEAM Academy.
+Hence, both Mathematics and Science forms the fundamentals of interdisciplinary STEAM understanding and students good in both will benefit much from our DSA STEAM programme.

-24. My child is keen to apply for DSA (STEAM) Info-comm and Robotics.
+23. My child is keen to apply for DSA (STEAM) Info-comm and Robotics.
 I am interested to find out more about what Info-comm and Robotics talent development opportunities.
-And how would you develop my child in these fields?
+How would you develop my child in these fields?

-Our future Dunmanians from DSA (STEAM) Info-comm and Robotics will be members of the Info-comm and Robotics club respectively.
-They will be inducted/enrolled in the STEAM Academy @DHS too.
-What makes our STEAM Academy stands out is the inter-disciplinary approach we take to developing our STEAM talents.
-Our intention is to allow future Dunmanians to discover and develop their interests and build multiple skills sets in the different STEAM areas so as to be more ready to take on complex problem-solving in higher education and/or in their careers.
+Our future Dunmanians from DSA (STEAM) will be members of the Info-comm and Robotics chapters of STEAM Collective CCA.
+What makes our STEAM Collective stands out is the inter-disciplinary approach we take to developing our STEAM talents.
+Our intention is to allow future Dunmanians to discover and develop their interests and build multiple skills sets in the different STEAM areas so as to be more ready to take on complex problem-solving in higher education and / or in their careers.

-In the first year upon entering secondary level, future Dunmanians in the STEAM Academy will read exposure modules in all four pillars of STEAM - Sciences, Technology (Robotics & Infocomm), Engineering (MakerEd & Design Thinking) and Mathematics while keeping their focus and edge in their respective fields of excellence and passion.
+In the first year upon entering secondary level, future Dunmanians in the STEAM Collective will be exposed to Robotics, Infocomm as well as Engineering modules.
 From the second year, they will focus on their respective fields of excellence and passion, such as Info-comm and Robotics.
-Partnerships are established with research agencies such as the Defence Science and Technology Agency to provide customised programmes for students who are passionate in the areas of Info-comm and Robotics.
+Partnerships are established with research agencies / universities to provide customised programmes for students who are passionate in the areas of Info-comm and Robotics.
+Both Info-comm and robotics talents will be given training and the opportunity to take part in numerous competitions.

-Both Info-comm and robotics talents will be given the training and opportunity to take part in numerous competitions.
-Training in the Info-comm activities are carried out by IMDA, our own in-house computing teachers as well as by agencies such as DSTA/DSO on an ad-hoc basis.
-Participation and achievements in competitions such as Google Code-In and Splash Awards will further enhance and validate the training program.
-Students who show talent in particular areas, app making, coding will be given more challenging tasks and sent for competitions such as National Olympiad in Informatics.
+Training in the Info-comm activities is conducted by IMDA, our own in-house computing teachers / students as well as by defence agencies such as DSTA / DSO on an ad-hoc basis.
+Participation and achievements in competitions such as the Perse Code Challenge will further enhance and validate the training programme.
+Students who show talent in particular areas, app making, coding or cybersecurity will be given more challenging tasks and sent for competitions such as National Olympiad in Informatics.